TinkerTools/tinker9/doc/manual/m/feat/potent.rst

 Potential Energy Functions
 ==========================

+.. include:: ../replace.rst

 .. _label-bond:

 Bond Stretching
 ---------------

-Bond term is an empirical function of the deviation of the bond length from its ideal value (:math:`\Delta b = b - b_0`).
+Bond term is an empirical function of bond deviating from the ideal bond length (:math:`\Delta b = b - b_0`).
 To support the AMOEBA force field model, Tinker includes the 3rd and 4th order terms.